The Chronology of Revelation

 The first “beast” described by John, with “ten horns and seven heads” (Revelation 13:1bc), actually represents the final kingdom of this world which will arise on the earth (see John’s beast out of the sea and ten toes and horns).
 This beast is the same as the fourth beast described by Daniel, which also had ten horns (Daniel 7:7see Daniel’s fourth beast).

 Daniel also saw an eleventh horn, which came up among the ten, with “eyes like the eyes of a man and a mouth that spoke boastfully” (Daniel 7:8).
 This eleventh horn represents the Antichrist (see the eleventh horn: Antichrist), who very well may be possessed by Satan.
 Some also have suggested, instead, that the Antichrist will be incarnated by another fallen angel, Abaddon/Apollyon (Revelation 9:11).
-In any case, as spokesman and “king” of his ruthless, beast-like kingdom, the Antichrist himself will behave as a beast, beginning at the midpoint of the 70th Week.
+In any case, as spokesman and “king” of his ruthless, beast-like kingdom, the Antichrist himself will behave as a beast, beginning at or near the middle of the 70th Week.

 Daniel and Paul described this man as follows: